4-Fluoromethamphetamine: Pharmacology

 4-FMA is a CYP450 inhibitor.
 It reduces the metabolism of methamphetamine, which has the effect of increasing its potency, duration and systemic toxicity while also reducing its cellular toxicity.

 Legal status

 Australia

 4-FMA is considered a Schedule 9 substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 Canada

 As of 1996, 4-FMA is a controlled substance in Canada, due to being an analog of methamphetamine.

 China

 As of October 2015 4-FMA is a controlled substance in China.

+Finland

+Scheduled in the "government decree on narcotic substances, preparations and plants" and is therefore illegal.

 United States

-As a close analog of scheduled controlled substance, sale or possession of 4-FMA could be potentially be prosecuted under the Federal Analogue Act.
+As a close analog of scheduled controlled substance, sale or possession of 4-FMA could be potentially be prosecuted under the Federal Analogue Act if intended for human consumption.